'The Serpant' returns: 'Bikini killer' Charles Sobhraj flown back to France after his release from Nepal jail

 Nepal’s immigration department and the French embassy worked in collaboration to prepare Sobhraj’s travel documents.
 One of the serial killer’s lawyers, Sudesh Subedi, said that Sobhraj’s daughter and mother are waiting for him in Paris.

-Nepalese Ministry of Home Affairs’ joint secretary and spokesperson Fanindra Mani Pokharel said that Sobhraj will not be allowed to enter the country in the next ten years.
+Nepalese Ministry of Home Affairs’ joint secretary and spokesperson Fanindra Mani Pokharel said that Sobhraj will not be allowed to enter the country in the next 10 years.

 WATCH| WION Dispatch: Charles Sobhraj released from prison after 19 years on 'age grounds'